Have Personal Injury Questions?

 What Are Some Frequently Asked Personal Injury Questions?

 In an attempt to help alleviate any pressure that a recently injured reader of this page might be feeling, we have put together a comprehensive list of all the personal injury questions Frederick has been asked or has seen over the years.

 - Is it necessary to hire an attorney?

 - Does my own insurance company protect me?
-Is this a reason I pay premiums every year?

 - If the accident was caused by someone else, will their insurance company pay my claim?

 - What is Uninsured/Underinsured Motorist Protection and how does it work?

 - How much is my case worth?